raganato/BabelMorph/README.md

 If you use this API, please link to [this repository](https://github.com/raganato/BabelMorph).

-Reference for the UniMorphIndex:
+For more information please contact:

+> raganato atsign di (dot) uniroma1 (dot) it

+If you use the UniMorphIndex, please cite also this paper:

 > Christo Kirov; John Sylak-Glassman; Roger Que; and David Yarowsky.
 In press.
 Very-large scale parsing and normalization of Wiktionary morphological paradigms.
 > Proceedings of the 10th International Conference on Language Resources and Evaluation (LREC 2016).
 Portorož, Slovenia: European Language Resources Association (ELRA).

-For more information please contact:

-> raganato atsign di (dot) uniroma1 (dot) it